A Monte Carlo AIXI Approximation: Putting it All Together

-We now describe how the entire agent is constructed.
-At a high level, the combination is simple.
-The agent uses the action-conditional (predicate) CTW predictor presented in Section \ref{sec:ctw} as a model $\Upsilon$ of the (unknown) environment.
-At each time step, the agent first invokes the \searchalg\ routine to estimate the value of each action.
-The agent then picks an action according to some standard exploration/exploitation strategy, such as $\epsilon$-Greedy or Softmax \cite{sutton-barto98}.
-It then receives an observation-reward pair from the environment which is then used to update $\Upsilon$.
-Communication between the agent and the environment is done via binary codings of action, observation, and reward symbols.
+\paradot{Top-level Algorithm} At each time step, \agent\ first invokes the \searchalg\ routine with a fixed horizon to estimate the value of each candidate action.
+An action is then chosen according to some policy that balances exploration with exploitation, such as $\epsilon$-Greedy or Softmax \cite{sutton-barto98}.
+This action is communicated to the environment, which responds with an observation-reward pair.
+The agent then incorporates this information into $\Upsilon$ using the \predictor\ algorithm and the cycle repeats.
 Figure \ref{agent_overview} gives an overview of the agent/environment interaction loop.

-It is worth noting that, in principle, the AIXI agent does not need to explore according to any heuristic policy.
-This is since the value of information, in terms of expected future reward, is implicitly captured in the expectimax operation defined in Equations~(\ref{aixi_eq}) and (\ref{aixi_eq2}).
-Theoretically, ignoring all computational concerns, it is sufficient just to choose a large horizon and pick the action with the highest expected value at each timestep.

-Unfortunately, this result does not carry over to our approximate AIXI agent.
-In practice, the true environment will not be contained in our restricted model class, nor will we perform enough \searchalg\ simulations to converge to the optimal expectimax action, nor will the search horizon be as large as the agent's maximal lifespan.
-Thus, the exploration/exploitation dilemma is a non-trivial problem for our agent.
-We found that the standard heuristic solutions to this problem, such as $\epsilon$-Greedy and Softmax exploration, were sufficient for obtaining good empirical results.
-We will revisit this issue in Section~\ref{sec:experiments}.